djrieger/mjplusplus/README.md

 `--check`: Run the semantic analysis on the given `FILE`.

- `--firm` : Initialize libFirm, build the grahphs and create an assembly file.
-Only works in combination with `--check`.
+ `--firm` : Build the graphs and create an assembly file.
+Only works with `--check`.

  `--compile-firm` : Run the semantic analysis, build the FIRM-graph and produce backend-code using FIRM and gcc.